Healthy Homes Assessment Pirimai

 Home Assessments Pirimai for Rental Properties

-There are a myriad of things to look over during the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to look over in an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For expert guidance, contact us today and book your rental property house evaluation.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties